sckott/talks/sfbaysolr/abstract.md

 Scott Chamberlain, rOpenSci/UC Berkeley

-Solr is a very commonly used search engine tool.
-As such, the R community needs a client to talk to Solr - to simplify searching Solr installations, and even manage configurations, and manage documents.
-This talk will go over the R client in development, named solr, and run through a couple of use cases that should provide good reasons to interact with Solr from R.
+Solr is a widely used search engine tool.
+As such, the R community needs a client to talk to Solr - to simplify searching Solr installations, and even managing configurations, cores, collections, and documents.
+This talk will go over the R client in development, and run through a couple of use cases that should provide good reasons to interact with Solr from R.

 ## Speaker Bio